kubermatic/docs/content/kubeone/master/getting_started/hetzner.en.md

 cd ./examples/terraform/hetzner
 ```

-Before we can use Terraform to create the infrastructure for us, Terraform needs to download the Hetzner plugin and setup it's environment.
+Before we can use Terraform to create the infrastructure for us, Terraform needs
+to download the Hetzner plugin.
 This is done by running the `init` command:

 ```bash
 terraform init
 ```

+{{% notice tip %}}
-**Note:** You need to run this command only the first time before using scripts.
+You need to run this command only the first time before using scripts.
+{{% /notice %}}

-You may want to configure the provisioning process by setting variables defining the cluster name, control plane count and similar.
-The easiest way is to create the `terraform.tfvars` file and store variables there.
+You may want to configure the provisioning process by setting variables defining
+the cluster name, control plane type and similar.
+The easiest way is to create
+the `terraform.tfvars` file and store variables there.
 This file is automatically read by Terraform.

 ```bash
 nano terraform.tfvars
 ```

-For the list of available settings along with their names please see the [`variables.tf`](https://github.com/kubermatic/kubeone/blob/master/examples/terraform/hetzner/variables.tf) file.
-You should consider setting `cluster_name` which is a prefix for cloud resources and required.
+For the list of available settings along with their names, please see the
+[`variables.tf`][terraform-variables] file.
+You should consider setting
+`cluster_name` which is a prefix for cloud resources and required.

 The `terraform.tfvars` file can look like: